AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/field-group-popularity.png)

-If you know the general activity or business area of the fields you want to add, select one or more of the industry vertical categories in the left rail to filter the displayed list of field groups.
+If you know the general activity or business area of the fields you want to add, select one or more of the industry-vertical categories in the left rail to filter the displayed list of field groups.

 ![](../../images/ui/resources/schemas/industry-filter.png)